Design and Components

 NREL.gov is future-friendly and usable across devices.
 Increasingly, screens both large and small are also touch-enabled, and, therefore, interactive components are big enough to touch on all screen sizes.

-Generally, 40px is the minimum size used for touch controls, meaning all form elements are a minimum of 40px tall.
+Generally, 40 px is the minimum size used for touch controls, meaning all form elements are a minimum of 40 px tall.
 Other items, such as links, have a smaller touch area, so minimizing the number of links in paragraphs of text or lists is ideal.
 Increased touchability also comes from full component media blocks linking out rather than single words or phrases within the block.

 Accessibility

 NREL.gov strives to meet the requirements of Section 508 of the Rehabilitation Act.
-Section 508 requires all federal agencies to make their electronic and information technologies accessible to people with physical, sensory, or cognitive disabilities.
+Section 508 requires that all federal agencies make their electronic and information technologies accessible to people with physical, sensory, or cognitive disabilities.
 In practice, this means web content should be provided in a way that is accessible to all visitors, no matter how they access the site.
 For more information, visit Section 508.gov.

 Section 508 mandates how information is conveyed through color, contrast, design of tables, accessing on-page links, and more.
 The NREL.gov responsive design templates include the following section 508-related functionality: